sherpal/ScalangularLab/README.md

 In the `forms.abstractcontrolwrappers.usage`, you'll see a class `BookStore` exporting everything that TypeScript needs for automatically generating `FormGroups` for that class.

 TypeScript usage of the `BookStore` forms can be found in the `ScalaFormGroupDemoComponent` component.

+##### Limitation

+The current implementation currently does not expose a typed layer for dealing with arrays.
+That means that if your model has lists, you will need to access the `FormArray`s with the unsafe `get` api of form groups.